Xuefeng-Zhu/javascript-stars/README.md

 * [CamanJS](https://github.com/meltingice/CamanJS) - Javascript HTML5 (Ca)nvas (Man)ipulation
 * [matter-js](https://github.com/liabru/matter-js) - a 2D rigid body physics engine for the web
 * [HTML-GL](https://github.com/PixelsCommander/HTML-GL) - Get as many FPS as you need and amazing effects by rendering HTML/CSS in WebGL

+## Interaction
+* [mousetrap](https://github.com/ccampbell/mousetrap) - Simple library for handling keyboard shortcuts in Javascript
+* [Keypress](https://github.com/dmauro/Keypress) - A keyboard input capturing utility in which any key can be a modifier key.
+* [annyang](https://github.com/TalAter/annyang) - A javascript library for adding voice commands to your site, using speech recognition.
 * [togetherjs](https://github.com/mozilla/togetherjs) - A service for your website that makes it surprisingly easy to collaborate in real-time.

 ## Layout